 Honoring the NASW Code of Ethics of the social work profession;

-Being found acceptable and receiving at least a minimum satisfactory evaluation by practicum agencies;
+Receiving a satisfactory evaluation by practicum agencies;

 Please refer to the BSW Student Handbook for more complete information regarding these standards.